awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-datasync.md

-# Configuring Resource Data Sync for Inventory<a name="sysman-inventory-datasync"></a>
+# Configuring resource data sync for Inventory<a name="sysman-inventory-datasync"></a>

 This topic describes how to set up and configure resource data sync for Systems Manager Inventory\.
 For information about resource data sync for Systems Manager Explorer, see [Setting up Systems Manager Explorer to display data from multiple accounts and Regions](Explorer-resource-data-sync.md)\.

-## About Resource Data Sync<a name="systems-manager-inventory-datasync-about"></a>
+## About resource data sync<a name="systems-manager-inventory-datasync-about"></a>

-You can use Systems Manager resource data sync to send inventory data collected from all of your managed instances to a single S3 bucket\.
+You can use Systems Manager resource data sync to send inventory data collected from all of your managed instances to a single Amazon Simple Storage Service \(Amazon S3\) bucket\.
 Resource data sync then automatically updates the centralized data when new inventory data is collected\.
 With all inventory data stored in a target S3 bucket, you can use services like Amazon Athena and Amazon QuickSight to query and analyze the aggregated data\.

 For example, say that you've configured inventory to collect data about the operating system \(OS\) and applications running on a fleet of 150 managed instances\.
-Some of these instances are located in a hybrid data center, and others are running in Amazon EC2 across multiple AWS Regions\.
+Some of these instances are located in a hybrid data center, and others are running in Amazon Elastic Compute Cloud \(Amazon EC2\) across multiple AWS Regions\.
 If you have *not* configured resource data sync, you either need to manually gather the collected inventory data for each instance, or you have to create scripts to gather this information\.
 You would then need to port the data into an application so that you can run queries and analyze it\.

 With resource data sync, you perform a one\-time operation that synchronizes all inventory data from all of your managed instances\.
 After the sync is successfully created, Systems Manager creates a baseline of all inventory data and saves it in the target S3 bucket\.
 When new inventory data is collected, Systems Manager automatically updates the data in the S3 bucket\.
 You can then quickly and cost\-effectively port the data to Amazon Athena and Amazon QuickSight\.

 Diagram 1 shows how resource data sync aggregates inventory data from managed instances in Amazon EC2 and a hybrid environment to a target S3 bucket\.
 This diagram also shows how resource data sync works with multiple AWS accounts and AWS Regions\.

-**Diagram 1: Resource Data Sync with Multiple AWS Accounts and AWS Regions**
+**Diagram 1: Resource data sync with multiple AWS accounts and AWS Regions**

 ![\[Systems Manager resource data sync architecture\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/inventory-resource-data-sync.png)